Transparent methodology

 |---|---|---|

-We default to conservative valuations so that our rankings reflect what most people will actually get — not what an expert maximizer might squeeze out.
-If a card ranks well at conservative rates, it will only do better with optimized redemption.
+Typical valuations reflect what most people will actually get — not the cash-redemption floor, and not what an expert maximizer might squeeze out.
+If a card ranks well here, optimized redemption only makes it better.

 05